Matheshv98/MjolnIR/README.md

 ## 📬 Contact

-For now, I have only included the functions that are useful for me.
+I have included the functions that were useful for me with 2D-IR data.
 If you have any questions, suggestions, or improvements for MjÖlnir, feel free to reach out at www.linkedin.com/in/matheshvaithiyanathan